Posted on: March 14, 2019

-The start of the school year is a roller coaster of emotions.
-There are new school supplies and old friends, new classes and the same old homework.
-But for most students, there is a moment sometime in the first month of school when they look at a clock to see how much time is left in class... and realize they have 9 more months of this.
-The roller coaster is suddenly the one that gets stuck for hours while everyone is upside down.
+The start of the school year is a rollercoaster of emotions.
+There are new school supplies and old friends, new classes … and the same old homework.
+But for most students, there is a moment sometime in the first month or so of school when they look at a clock to see how much time is left in class … and realize they have nine more months of this.
+The rollercoaster is suddenly the one that gets stuck for hours while everyone is upside down.

 Summer is over.

 How can you start your school year to make sure you survive, succeed, and avoid being miserable all year long?